JibranKalia/personal-website-v4/docs/blog/create-a-blog-using-vuepress-part-1/index.md

 ## Moving blog posts over

 The next step was moving my existing blogs over from my previous Gatsby website.
-That was a simple copy-paste from my gatsby directory.
-Here is the [commit](https://github.com/JibranKalia/personal-website/commit/33aafe957cc17759d9e0620fcbda210bf0da82a9).
+That was a simple copy-paste from my gatsby directory..
 Note that `README.md` can also be called `index.md` to achieve the same effect.

 I was able to display my blogs on `http://localhost:8080/blog/tla-plus/` for example.
 However, the base route `http://localhost:8080/blog` did not show the individual blog titles.